arckinteractive/noah-ui/README.md

 # NoahUI

-Vue.js framework for web-artisans brought to you by [ArckInteractive](https://arckinteractive.com/).
+Vue.js framework for web-artisans brought to you by [Arck Interactive](https://arckinteractive.com/).

 NoahUi was conceptualized and brought to life by [Ismayil Khayredinov](https://github.com/hypejunction)